-In order to soften the hardship of the rule that publication destroys common law rights, courts developed a distinction between a "general publication" and a "limited publication."
+cation."
 Only a general publication divested a common law copyright.
 A general publication occurred when a work was made available to members of the public at large without regard to their identity or what they intended to do with the work.
-Conversely, a non-divesting limited publication was one that communicated the contents of a work to a select group and for a limited purpose, and without the right of diffusion, reproduction, distribution or sale.108
+Conversely, a non-divesting limited publication was one that communicated the contents of a work to a select group and for a limited purpose, and without the right of diffusion, reproduction, distribution or sale.97

 The extreme example of this trend is the holding in Estate of Martin Luther King v.
-CBS, Inc. that Rev. Dr. Martin Luther King Jr.'s "I Have a Dream" speech was not "published," when he delivered it from the steps of the Lincoln Memorial on August 28, 1963 to an audience of more than 250,000 attendees of the March on Washington for Jobs and Freedom, and it was broadcast live on television and radio to an even larger audience.109 As the court explained, "A performance, no matter how broad the audience, is not a publication."110
+CBS, Inc. that Rev. Dr. Martin Luther King Jr.'s "I Have a Dream" speech was not "published," when he delivered it from the steps of the Lincoln Memorial on August 28, 1963 to an audience of more than 250,000 attendees of the March on Washington for Jobs and Freedom, and it was broadcast live on television and radio to an even larger audience.
+As the court explained, "A performance, no matter how broad the audience, is not a publication."

 A general publication occurred if copies of the work were distributed to the public, or displayed in a way that would permit the public to make their own copies.
 But in either case, the author could prevent a general publication from taking place by imposing restrictions on copying.
 And a publication by someone else, without the author's permission, didn't count.
 Thus, the "I Have a Dream" speech remained "unpublished" even though copies were available in the press tent at the March, and even though it was printed in the September 1963 newsletter of the Southern Christian Leadership Conference.
-The trial court accepted the arguments of Dr. King's estate that the press tent copies were limited to the news media for "for the sole purpose of assisting press coverage of the March" and that he had not authorized the SCLC to reprint the speech.111
+The trial court accepted the arguments of Dr. King's estate that the press tent copies were limited to the news media for "for the sole purpose of assisting press coverage of the March" and that he had not authorized the SCLC to reprint the speech.
+100